illumos/ipd/ipd/0018/README.md

 * OS-4009 Want UDP src port hashing for VXLAN

 2. Main commit

+  > This will be reviewed and integrated as one.

 * OS-3000 I for one, welcome my overlay network overlords